Awards for Montana The Magazine of Western History

 Flannery Burke, “Worry U.S.A.: Dude Ranch Advertising Looks East, 1915–1945” (Summer 2019)

-2020 Western Writers of America Spur Award
+Spur Award Finalist from Western Writers of America

-David Beyreis, “‘If you had fought bravely I would have sung for you’ The Changing Roles of Cheyenne Women During Nineteenth-Century Plains Warfare” (Spring 2019)
+David Beyreis, “If you had fought bravely I would have sung for you”: The Changing Roles of Cheyenne Women During Nineteenth-Century Plains Warfare (Spring 2019)

-2019 Paladin Award
+Paladin Award

-2019 Finalist, Western Writers of America Spur Award
+Western Writers of America Spur Award

 Peter H. Hassrick, “Art, Agency, and Conservation: A Fresh Look at Albert Bierstadt’s Vision of the West” (Spring 2018)

-2019 Western Writers of America Spur Award
+Finalist, Western Writers of America Spur Award

 Montana The Magazine of Western History